patriciazapatab/project-4/README.md

 # Tableau analysis and results

 To better communicate the results of his findings to the rest of the family, Luis creates a Tableau story containing several dashboards featuring compelling insights into future video game releases.
-It is possible to explore the Tableau story [here](https://public.tableau.com/app/profile/patricia.zapata.blanco/viz/VideoGamesanalysis_17005247117480/Letsplay).
+It is possible to explore the Tableau story [here](https://public.tableau.com/app/profile/patricia.zapata.blanco/viz/VideoGamesanalysis_17005247117480/VideoGamesIndustry?publish=yes).

 # Conclusions

-xxx
+After the analysis of the current board games situation and the preliminary analysis of video games releases history GameStore Perez team gets to the following conclusions:

+- Board games prove to be a reliable choice.
+There is a wide variety of categories and features, ensuring an ideal board game for every individual and occasion.

+- Additionally, the data illustrates the board game market's consistent growth.
+GameStore INC. decides that despite considering the possibility of entering the video game industry, it will continue to prioritize its board game store at all times.

+- Regarding the world of video games, it is evident that console releases are the primary factor influencing game launches and their types.
+For this reason, the company sets as next steps analyzing the trend in console releases and their potential impact on the market.

+- On the other hand, there is a geographic component to consider.
+If they ultimately decide to venture into the world of video games, it will be with a keen awareness of the local market they are targeting.